-And so many others that would drop by on a semi-regular basis.
+And so many others would drop by on a semi-regular basis.

-These were the times when we thought it was funny to put a lit cigarette in the cuff of somebody’s pants.
+These were the times when we thought putting a lit cigarette in the cuff of somebody’s pants was funny.
 Played a lot of pinball and football in the street as if your life depended on it.
-We continued going to the dances at Gloucester High and Gloucester Catholic and once in a while to the Gloucester City Park Dances.
+We continued going to the dances at Gloucester High and Gloucester Catholic and, once in a while, to the Gloucester City Park Dances.

 Junior and Senior Year of High School

 Finally graduated to Powell’s Luncheonette on Broadway near Cumberland.
 There was always dancing going on here too.
 Way too many people to mention who hung out there.

 Now we had wheels and could go to the Dancette out in Oaklyn and the dances at the Almonesson Ballroom.

 It was from about age fifteen to seventeen that we used to crash weddings.
 I still can’t believe how we got away with it.
 I remember when Joe Brandt danced with the bride at the Gloucester Heights Fire Hall.

 After high school, we started going to local bars, such as the Erin, Cap’s, Twin Bar, and the Sand Bar.
 We would stop at these places before going on to one of the dances.
 From our twenties on, besides the shore, there was the Erlton Bowl and Al Jo’s.